theocompaps/fdup/docs/um/README.md

 **Solutions:**
 - Use `--md5_max_size` to limit how much of each file is read
 - Use NAMESIZE mode as a pre-filter
+- Use `--threads N` or `--hash-threads N` to parallelize file processing and hashing (useful for network shares)

+### Files skipped due to instability

+When using `--require-stable`, files that change during hashing are skipped.

+**Cause:** A file's size or modification time changed between the start and end of hashing, indicating the file is being actively modified.

+**Solutions:**
+- Wait for file transfers or writes to complete before scanning
+- Remove the `--require-stable` flag if you don't need stability checks

 ### GUI "Clear Required" message